What Does DRSABCD Stand For?

 Send for Help

 Call 000 for an ambulance if the person is unresponsive.
 Follow the operator’s instructions.
 Ask a bystander to call while you continue the DRSABCD steps.
+Also send someone to get an AED if one is nearby.

 Airway

 Is the person is breathing abnormally?
 Check the person’s airway for obstructions.
 Remove any visible objects carefully.
-Tilt their head back and lift the chin to open the airway.

 Breathing

-Look for chest movement and listen for breath sounds.
 Feel for air from their mouth or nose.
 If breathing normally, place them in the recovery position.
 Monitor their condition until professional medical assistance arrives.
 If not breathing, move to the next step.

 CPR: Perform Cardiopulmonary Resuscitation